Cambridge District Scout Archive

 The first requirement for a Scout to enter was to hold the First Class badge.
 This enabled a Scout to start at the Silver DoE Award.
 At this time it was generally necessary to work through all three stages in order.
 The Silver Award could be achieved through attaining existing Scout badges.
 The Gold Award could also be achieved by working through Scout badges and Scout Leader training.

 The Census does not state if the DoE was being conducted with the Scouting Association acting as ‘Operating Authority’.
-As all, bar two, of the returns are from School based groups it is likely that the schools had separate systems in place.
+As two of the four returns and twenty four of the twenty six participants are from School based groups it is likely that the schools had separate systems in place.

 The first Gold DoE to a Cambridgeshire Scout was in 1961, in 1963 5 Scouts (all from Cambridge District) were awarded Gold.